Tennessee & Kentucky Child Custody Lawyer

 Determining child custody can be one of the most heartbreaking aspects of a divorce.
 In many cases, parents have different ideas when it comes to how and where their child should be raised.
 Coming to an agreement can be difficult.
 Many different factors go into determining custody and visitation arrangements, and each decision is based on the unique circumstances for each family.

-Understanding the basics of child custody and visitation while working with an experienced family law attorney who will keep you informed are some of the best steps you can take during divorce proceedings.
+Understanding the basics of child custody and visitation while working with an experienced Tennessee & Kentucky family law attorney who will keep you informed are some of the best steps you can take during divorce proceedings.
+Our experienced Tennessee & Kentucky child custody attorneys are happy to help.

 At Peterson White LLP, we are passionate about advocating for our clients’ needs during tumultuous times.
-Our lawyers are equipped to handle a wide variety of situations and offer compassionate representation both in and out of court.
+Our Tennessee & Kentucky child custody lawyers are equipped to handle a wide variety of situations and offer compassionate representation both in and out of court.
 We can help your family navigate this challenging time.

 Defining Variations In Child Custody